Are Walk-In Tubs Tax Deductible?

 Bottom line

-Of course, paying for a walk-in tub can be costly.
-With the amount of money you may pay, it’s worth checking to see if you can deduct the price of your tub from your annual taxes.
-However, the tax deduction might not cover the full expense.
+Paying for a walk-in tub can be costly.
+With the amount of money you might pay for it, it’s worth checking to see if you can deduct the price of your tub from your annual taxes.
+However, keep in mind that the tax deduction might not cover the full expense.

 » COMPARE: Best walk-in tub companies